davkk/masters-thesis/typst/main.typ

 = Introduction

-This thesis examines reconstruction efficiency in proton–proton collision data collected by the ALICE experiment.
-It applies the resulting efficiency corrections in the analysis of angular ($Delta eta Delta phi$) particle correlations.

-// TODO: opisac motywacje i cel pracy
+This thesis aims to improve the precision of particle physics analyses by correcting studied observable with the reconstruction efficiency of particle tracks in the ALICE detector.
+Specifically, it proposes and validates a new semi-automated method for applying these corrections to angular correlation functions within the upgraded Run 3 $"O"^2$ software framework.

 == LHC and Run 3